lucaseduardo76/My-Portfolio/README.md

 ## Motivation
 The motivation for building this portfolio came from the need to have a centralized place to showcase my projects and professional experience.
 I wanted to have a place that I could share with friends, recruiters, and potential collaborators.

-Additionally, I wanted to practice my web development skills and learn new technologies, such as React JS and styled components.

 ## Deploy
 You can view my portfolio online at: https://lucased.netlify.app/